-Scott drove us as far as we could go by vehicle on steep, rugged roads.
-This was some of the most rugged four wheel driving I’ve ever experienced.
-After that we walked.
-We saw efficiently functioning water fetching stations being used by the locals all along the water line.
+Scott drove us as far as we could go by a vehicle on steep, rugged roads.
+This was some of the most rugged four-wheel driving I’ve ever experienced.
+After that, we walked.
+We saw efficiently functioning water fetching stations being used by the locals all along the waterline.
 We were greeted by villagers with smiles and a feeling of celebration.

 “How many families now fetch water here?”
 Rhoda asked.
 “About 250 families,” the man replied.
 I am happy.